Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

-The other two LIGO/Virgo events, which fall in the so-called mass gap regimes, are GW190521 \cite{190521} and GW190814 \cite{190814}.
-The former consists of two black holes with masses about $85 M_{\odot}$ and $142 M_{\odot}$, respectively, and the latter consists of a black hole of mass about $23 M_{\odot}$ and a companion compact object of mass about $2.6 M_{\odot}$ which is marginally beyond the maximal mass $2.5 M_{\odot}$ of a neutron star.
+The other two LIGO/Virgo events, which fall in the so-called mass gap regimes, are GW190521 \cite{190521} and GW190814 \cite{LIGOScientific:2020zkf}.
+The former consists of two BH with masses about $85.3^{+21}_{-14}$ $M_{\odot}$ and $66^{+17}_{-18}$, respectively.
+The latter consists of a BH with a mass of $22.2-24.3 M_{\odot}$ and a companion compact object with a mass of $2.5-2.67 M_{\odot}$ which is marginally beyond the maximal mass $2.5 M_{\odot}$ of a neutron star \cite{Margalit:2017dij,Rezzolla:2017aly}.

-The mass gap means the range of black holes' masses for which the corresponding population of black holes is rare \cite{Edelman:2021fik}.
+The mass gap means the range of BH' masses for which the corresponding population of BH is rare \cite{Edelman:2021fik}.
 There are two mass gaps:

 • The lower mass gap ranges from $2.5$-$5$ $M_{\odot}$ and is mainly supported by the scarcity of the observation events in this range \cite{Kreidberg_2012, Abbott_2019}.
 However, the physical reason for such a mass gap is unclear.
-Note that the maximal mass of the neutron stars roughly sets the lower bound.
+Note that the maximal mass of the NS roughly sets the lower bound.
 On the other hand,

-• The upper mass gap of the black holes' masses is predicted by the stage of pair-instability supernovae in the stellar evolution, for which the electron-positron production prevents further gravitational collapse and prefers the supernovae explosion.
+• The stage of pair-instability supernovae predicts the upper mass gap of the BH's masses in the stellar evolution, for which the electron-positron production prevents further gravitational collapse and prefers the supernovae explosion.
 The exact upper mass gap depends on the details of the stellar evolution model \cite{Woosley_2017}, and the one adopted by LIGO/Virgo \cite{Abbott_2019} ranges between $50$ and $150$ solar masses.

-• Besides, there is a less mentioned sub-solar mass gap between $0.2$ and $1$ $M_{\odot}$ simply because of no viable stellar evolution channel to produce such black holes unless invoking the primordial origin due to the density fluctuation at early Universe.
+• Besides, there is a less mentioned sub-solar mass gap between $0.2$ and $1$ $M_{\odot}$ \cite{Morras:2023jvb} simply because of no viable stellar evolution channel to produce such BH unless invoking the primordial origin due to the density fluctuation at early Universe \cite{Garcia-Bellido:1996mdl}.

 According to LVK's Gravitational-Wave Transient Catalog (GWTC) of compact binary mergers up to O3 \cite{LIGOScientific:2018mvr, GWTC-2, LIGOScientific:2021djp}, there are about a dozen of mass-gap candidate events.
-Some may have large uncertainty on the component masses due to insufficient signal-to-noise (SNR).
-However, their mean values fall in the mass gap.
+Some may have considerable uncertainty on the component masses due to insufficient signal-to-noise (SNR).
+However, their median values fall in the mass gap.
 Then, the question is, what are the sources for such mass-gap events?
 There are three possible scenarios.

 • The first scenario is that they are the secondary objects from previous mergers but not from the collapse of stellar evolution.
 The observed population tomography and its connection to the formation mechanism can verify or falsify this scenario.
 One should wait for more observed events to build up the correct tomography.